Location and History

 Nordgold has invested almost US$1 billion in Guinea since acquiring Lefa in 2010.
 We are now one of the country's largest gold producers and an important contributor to the country's economic and social development.
-From 2011 to 2018, Nordgold paid to the government nearly US$180 million in corporate taxes and royalties.
+From 2011 to 2019, Nordgold paid to the government over US$200 million in corporate taxes and royalties.

 As a major employer, we play an important economic role in driving a fair distribution of wealth.
-Lefa provides direct employment to almost 1,200 people, and a further 800 indirect jobs.
+Lefa provides direct employment to more than 1,300 people, and a further 1000 indirect jobs.
 95% of Lefa employees are Guinea nationals, in accordance with the Company’s policy to actively hire and promote the citizens of our host countries.

 At Nordgold, we act in a socially responsible way at all times and recognise local communities as one of our key stakeholders.
 We proactively seek their support and involvement in our projects and are proud of the contribution that our operations make to local communities, host provinces and nations.
 Nordgold’s concern for, and understanding of, the needs of local communities are an integral part of our approach to doing business wherever we operate.
 In addition to the thousands of jobs created and millions invested in our Guinea operations, Lefa carries out an extensive "Community Empowerment” programme focusing on three critically important local issues: healthcare, education and the supply of potable water.